-Welcome!
-We are so glad you’ve decided to visit us in the Virgin Islands.
+We are so glad you’ve decided to visit us in the Virgin Islands and we welcome you to our beautiful, and resilient islands.

 Your second step, once you’ve got airline tickets, is booking your accommodations.
 There are many options and many ways to find lodgings, some you may not have considered yet.
 Have you thought about renting a yacht, or perhaps an adorable eco-cabin?
 Skim our guide below for all the possibilities under the blue Caribbean sky.